 Soapstone itself is metamorphic rock basically.
 There are currently two types of materials, at least well-known, that can be categorized as “soapstone”.
-The first material is going to be Talc which is the softest material known on earth and is primarily used in things like makeup, cosmetics, sculpting and other every day common items such as toothpaste, baby powders and even things like bubble gum.
+The first material is going to be Talc which is the softest material known on earth.
+It is primarily used in things like makeup, cosmetics, sculpting and other every day common items.
+Things such as toothpaste, baby powders and even things like bubble gum.
 The other material is called steatite.

-The steatite which we refer to plainly as soapstone is the material that is used in soapstone kitchen countertops, as well as the other things like flooring, walls, sinks, etc. Soapstone in the beginning phases will be a plain gray color, or different shades of it, unlike Talc which might actually come in multiple different colors to choose from.
+The steatite which we refer to plainly as soapstone is the material that is used in soapstone kitchen countertops.
+We can also find it on other things like flooring, walls, sinks, etc. Soapstone in the beginning phases will be a plain gray color or different shades of it.
+Unlike Talc which might actually come in multiple different colors to choose from.

-This is an invaluable quality to have in your kitchen countertop material selection, which is a big reason soapstone is so popular of a choice.
-Other countertop materials have a propensity to become soiled, which is why soapstone is often used in areas like chemistry labs or others that have liquids that need not enter the surface of the countertop.
+This is an invaluable quality to have in your kitchen countertop material selection.
+This is the reason soapstone is so popular of a choice.
+Other countertop materials have a propensity to become soiled.
+Which is why soapstone is often used in areas like chemistry labs or others that have liquids that need not enter the surface of the countertop.

-They also won’t be harmed by other common things that will occur in a kitchen, such as hot pans being placed on them, or highly stainable liquids such as wines or juices.
-Soapstone is easy to take care of, with one of the only things required is that you give them a mineral oil treatment so that it will enhance the darkening process that occurs naturally with soapstone.
+They also won’t be harmed by other common things that will occur in a kitchen.
+Things like hot pans being placed on them, or highly stainable liquids such as wines or juices.
+Soapstone is easy to take care of.
+One of the only things required is that you give them a mineral oil treatment so that it will enhance the darkening process that occurs naturally with soapstone.
 You can clean soapstone with any standard cleaning materials.
-You won’t need to buy any special cleaning products that you might have had to do if you went with other common countertop selection choices.
+You won’t need to buy any special cleaning products.
+You might have had to do it if you went with other common countertop selection choices.